Disappearance of Jason Jolkowski

-Jason Anthony Jolkowski (June 24, 1981disappeared June 13, 2001) is an American man from Omaha, Nebraska who went missing while walking towards his former high school to meet a co-worker for a ride to work.
+Jason Anthony Jolkowski (born June 24, 1981; disappeared June 13, 2001) is an American man from Omaha, Nebraska, who went missing while walking towards his former high school to meet a co-worker for a ride to work.
 In the aftermath of his disappearance, Jolkowski's parents successfully campaigned for "Jason's Law", a statewide database for missing people in Nebraska.
 As of 2025, Jolkowski's whereabouts remain unknown.

 Background

-Jason Jolkowski was born on June 24, 1981 in Grand Island, Nebraska.
-At the time he disappeared, Jolkowski was living in his parents' home on 48th and Bedford Street in the Benson neighborhood of Omaha.
-He was a part-time student in the radio broadcasting program at Iowa Western Community College in Council Bluffs, Iowa and worked at a local Fazoli's restaurant.
+Jason Jolkowski was born on June 24, 1981, in Grand Island, Nebraska.
+At the time he disappeared, Jolkowski was living in his parents' home on 48th and Pinkney Street in the Benson neighborhood of Omaha.
+He was a part-time student in the radio broadcasting program at Iowa Western Community College in Council Bluffs, Iowa, and worked at a local Fazoli's restaurant.
 It was reported that he planned to eventually become a radio DJ for KIWR.
-Jolkowski's mother described him as "shy", "a quiet boy" with only "a small handful of friends."
+Jolkowski's mother described him as "shy", "a quiet boy" with only "a small handful of friends".